nicoverbruggen/phpmon/README.md

 * The brew formula `php` has to be installed (which version it is, is detected)
 * Laravel Valet 2.x

-_Please note that future versions of PHP will not work automatically, minor changes are usually required to add support for newer versions of PHP._
+_Please note that future versions of PHP will not work automatically, minor changes are usually required to add support for newer versions of PHP.
+You may need to update your Valet installation to keep everything working if a major version update of PHP has been released._

 ## 🚀 How to install